Abscissa/gen-package-version/README.md

 It's recommended to use [dub](http://code.dlang.org/getting_started) ([get dub here](http://code.dlang.org/download)).
 But if you wish, you can also forgo dub entirely (see the next section below).

-Add the following to your project's [dub.json](http://code.dlang.org/getting_started):
+First, add the following to your project's [dub.json](http://code.dlang.org/getting_started):

 ```json
 {